Online Multi-Contact Receding Horizon Planning via Value Function Approximation: Acknowledgment

 \section{Acknowledgment}

-This research is supported by EU H2020 project Memory of Motion (MEMMO, 780684), EPSRC UK RAI Hub for Offshore Robotics for Certification of Assets (ORCA, EP/R026173/1) and The Alan Turing Institute.
+This research is supported by EU H2020 project Enhancing Healthcare with Assistive Robotic Mobile Manipulation (HARMONY, 101017008) and The Alan Turing Institute.
 The authors would like to thank Theodoros Stouraitis, Iordanis Chatzinikolaidis, Chris Mower, Jo\~{a}o Moura, Carlos Mastalli for their discussion and feedback of the draft, Pierre Fernbach and PAL Robotics for sharing us with the experience of the robot, Huixin Luo for the help of multi-media editing, and Douglas Howie for setting up the experimental terrain.
 Moreover, the authors would like to express their sincere gratitude to Andreas Christou, Marina Aoyama, Namiko Saito and Ran Long for their help on running the real-world experiment.

 \ifCLASSOPTIONcaptionsoff

 \fi